RAJASEKHAR-del857/real-estate-app/README.md

-# SmartEstate – Full Stack Real Estate Platform
+# SmartEstate – Scalable Real Estate Platform

-SmartEstate is a full-stack web application designed to demonstrate end-to-end development of a real estate listing system.
-The application allows users to view property listings and interact with backend APIs through a modern frontend interface.
+SmartEstate is a full-stack web application designed to demonstrate production-level architecture for a real estate platform.
+It implements a structured backend, secure authentication, database integration, and a client-side application with routing and API communication.

 ## Overview

-The project is structured as a client-server application.
-The frontend is built using React with Vite for fast development, while the backend is implemented using Node.js and Express.
-Communication between the two layers is handled via REST APIs.
+The application follows a layered architecture separating routing, business logic, and data access.
+The backend exposes REST APIs, while the frontend consumes these APIs to render property listings and manage user sessions.

 ## Tech Stack